Mary holds the baby Jesus as Balthazar and others look on.

 The Adoration of the Magi (detail), Simon Bening, about 1525–30.
 Tempera colors, gold paint, and gold leaf on parchment, 6 5/8 × 4 1/2 in.
-Getty Museum, Ms. Ludwig IX 19, fol.
+The J. Paul Getty Museum, Los Angeles, Ms. Ludwig IX 19, fol.
 36v

 Balthazar: A Black African King in Medieval and Renaissance Art, an exhibition at the Getty Museum, foregrounds images of Black and African people in European Renaissance and medieval art.
+This period marked the beginning of the transatlantic slave trade, and was a time when the construction of race was in flux.

 Curator at the California African American Museum, and incoming curator at the Autry Museum, Tyree Boyd-Pates says the exhibition underlines a key message, “We’ve been here the entire time.”